 - A glass jar

-- Paint thinner (water for water-based polyurethane and mineral spirits for oil-based polyurethane)
+- Paint thinner (water or mineral spirits)

 - Paint mixer or clean turning stick

 1. Clean The Glass Jar

 You need to pour the polyurethane into a glass jar to dilute it, but the glass jar has to be clean.
 To clean the jar, use a rag to wipe off the stain.
 For tough stains, use warm soapy water or rubbing alcohol to dampen the rag.

 Instead of the glass jar, you can also use a paint bucket.
 But, using a glass jar will help you keep track of the clarity of the sealant.
 With a glass jar, you can see the flow and how clear the poly is.
 You will also know when to stop thinning or stirring.

 Polyurethane usually comes in spray cans, making it difficult to dilute it since the only way to get into the spray can is through the nozzle.
 So you need to cut the spray can to pour out the sealant.